Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/make_model_run.rst

 The most straightforward inputs in OpenAg are displayed by default in the form of the "All Regions" and "All Crops" cards.
 The controls on these cards adjust the associated parameter for every region in the model area.
 Conceptually, the All Regions and All Crops can be thought of as making an adjustment across the entire model domain.
-So adjusting "irrigation availability" to 90% would produce a 10% cutback of irrigation water in every region within the model.
+Adjusting "irrigation availability" to 90% would produce a 10% cutback of irrigation water in every region within the model.

+When you adjust values
+on the All Regions or All Crops cards, the model behaves as if an individual card was set up for each region or crop.
+In other words, optimization always happens per region and the values are set explicitly for each region and crop combination, so changing water availability in the All Regions card, for example, will not produce water transfers between regions.
 When setting values via the All Regions or All Crops cards, resources are not pooled between regions or crops and there is no implicit trading between regions, though you can replicate that scenario.
-Instead, when you adjust values on the All Regions or All Crops cards, the model behaves as if an individual card was set up for each region or crop.
-In other words, optimization always happens per region and the values are set explicitly for each region and crop combination, so changing water availability in the all regions card, for example, will not produce water transfers between regions.

 Adding Cards
 -----------------